g00405662FYP/.github/profile/README.md

 4. Results are returned with a "Spam" or "Ham" label and a confidence score.
 5. Users can submit feedback if the classification was correct or incorrect.
 6. All classification and feedback data is stored in Supabase for further analysis.

-## 🎯 Goals

-- Provide a secure, fast, and user-friendly spam detection platform.
-- Allow real-time user feedback to help improve model accuracy over time.
-- Showcase full-stack cloud deployment using modern DevOps practice.

-## 📚 More Information

-SpamShield was developed as part of a final-year software engineering dissertation project.
-The system emphasizes modern architecture, real-world hosting solutions, and user-centered design.